PowerShellNYC/PowerShell/README.md

 # PowerShell
 Various in progress scipts
-WebScraping
-AD automation
-MicroSoft 365 Scripts
-Azure
+Huge Collection of Microsoft 365 scripts and Azure Active Directory From Reddit /r/powershell